AnzelleL23/bubbles/README.md

   <img src="https://github.com/AnzelleL23/bubbles/raw/main/images/penida_2.jpg" width="32%" />
 </p>

-- Impeccable visibility at crystal bay/ northern sites.
+- Impeccable visibility at crystal bay/ northern sites, I'd estimate the visibility to be around 30m+.
 - Almost guaranteed manta sightings in the South + one of the few places in SEA to hunt for the mola mola.
-- Corals are bountiful and healthy, especially in crystal bay/ sites close to Nusa Lembobgan.
+- Corals are bountiful and healthy, especially in Crystal Bay/ sites close to Nusa Lembobgan.
+The slopes are full of color, all the way into the deep.
-- Only not S tier because apart from the aforementioned pelagics, there is surprisingly few fish, bar a few spots.
+- Only not S Tier because apart from the aforementioned pelagics, there is surprisingly few fish, bar a few spots.
-- Decent amount of current which can be quite challenging but overall still manageable...cthough there are many horror stories online of people getting washed away here.
+- Decent amount of current which can be quite challenging but overall still manageable... though there are many horror stories online of people getting washed away here.
+- Mola's shallow up only during the cold season (Jul-Oct?) so be prepared for some freezing temperatures if you're planning to visit around this time - the lowest temperature recorded on my dive computer was 16 degrees Celcius.
+- Currents + low water temperature is a surefire way to burn through your tank...
-- **Highlights:** Mola mola, Manta rays, corals
+- **Highlights:** Mola mola, Manta rays, corals.
+- **Recommended skill level:** AOWD, otherwise you won't be seeing anything here at all since all the dive sites are quite deep.

 ### Verde Island (Philippines)
 <p align="middle">